googlefonts/fontra/README.md

 # Fontra

-- checkout the repo, cd into the root of the repo
+- Checkout the repo, cd into the root of the repo

-- create a Python venv in the root of the repo:
+- Create a Python venv in the root of the repo:

     `python3 -m venv venv --prompt=fontra`

-- activate venv:
+- Activate venv:

     `source venv/bin/activate`

-- install dependencies:
+- Install dependencies:

     `pip install --upgrade pip`